 Two of the coffee experts we spoke to gave this stainless-steel insulated mug with a lid top billing.
-Emily Orendorff, a barista at Intelligentsia Coffee and member of the board of directors at Glitter Cat Barista, prefers the MiiR Camp Cup because, as she explains, “it’s shaped just like the mugs we use in the café (short and wide with a great handle) so it’s a breeze for baristas to make your drink in it, as well as easy to clean and to drink out of.”
-While Caleb Chauncey, a barista at East Pole Coffee Co. in Atlanta, likes that its insulated interior keeps drinks warm or cold for long periods of time — and it keeps a consistent temperature on the outside too.
+Em Orendorff, a manager at Intelligentsia Coffee and member of the board of directors at Glitter Cat Barista, prefers the MiiR Camp Cup because, as they explain, “it’s shaped just like the mugs we use in the café (short and wide with a great handle) so it’s a breeze for baristas to make your drink in it, as well as easy to clean and to drink out of.”
+Caleb Chauncey, a barista at East Pole Coffee Co. in Atlanta, likes that its insulated interior keeps drinks warm or cold for long periods of time — and it keeps a consistent temperature on the outside too.
 “It won’t burn your hand if you have a hot beverage inside and it won’t sweat when you have a cold one,” he says.
 Like Orendorff, Chauncey also called out the mug’s handle as something most travel mugs don’t include and says he’s partial to the matte black finish.

 Haley Boyd, a designer and sustainability enthusiast, has tried more than a her fair share of reusable coffee cups over the last few years.
 She likes this simply shaped option from Japanese brand Kinto best, mostly because of the design.
 “This cup is my favorite.
 It’s attractive and comes in a solid color without a huge logo, which is surprisingly hard to find,” she says.
 Noah McKeown, general manager at Go Get Em Tiger in Los Angeles, uses his Kinto To-Go Tumbler nearly every day.
 “I like the small-hole sip lid,” he says.
 “It never spills, but you still get a lot of the coffee aromatics out of it.”